inform-health-informatics/emap_documentation/Data_and_validation/validation.md

 We record processing data for each run: start, end times, amount processed etc. as well as information on which code branches were used.
 The number of days worth of data processed per day of the time taken to complete the validation run is calculated.
-This allows us to monitor how long data is taking to process and provides data for comparison with code optimisations that we may undertake.
+This allows us to have a consistent measure of processing speed for the hl7 processor and provides data for comparison with code optimisations that we may undertake.

-### Data comparison ##
+### Data comparison

 We use Caboodle and Clarity as a reference data set.
 We have developed an R package that queries the star_validation database and either Caboodle/Clarity for particular data, compares the resulting data and produces reports that identify matching and non-matching data.